jussiry/jsonHtml/readme.md

 **jsonCss**

 For full power, use similar syntax for styles: [jsonCss](https://github.com/jussiry/jsoncss).
-See also [example project](https://github.com/jussiry/jsonHtmlCssExample) that combines jsonHtml and jsonCss.
+See this [example project](https://github.com/jussiry/jsonHtmlCssExample) on how to combine them.

 **jsonReact**